wp-plugins/organize-media-library/readme.txt

 Tags: admin, attachment, attachments, audios, gallery, thumbnails, uploads, images, media, media library, videos Requires at least: 3.6.0
 Tested up to: 4.2
-Stable tag: 2.0
+Stable tag: 3.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Thumbnails rebuild and organize uploads into month- and year-based folders.
+Thumbnails rebuild and organize uploads into month- and year-based folders or specified folders.
 URL in the content, replace with the new URL.

 == Description ==

 * This rebuild a thumbnail of the image file.
 * Organize uploads into month- and year-based folders.
+* Organize files into the specified folder.
 * This rebuild a metadata(Images, Videos, Audios).
 * URL in the content, replace with the new URL.